 Learn how, why, and what Perseverance will explore on Mars, plus find out about an exciting opportunity for you and your students to join in the adventure!

 Math teachers, pie-lovers, and pun-aficionados rejoice!
 March 14 is Pi Day, the annual celebration of the mathematical constant used throughout the STEM world – and especially for space exploration.
 This year's celebration brings the 10th installment of the NASA Pi Day Challenge, featuring four new illustrated math problems involving pi along with NASA missions and science.

-The new problems will make their debut on March 10, but you don't have to wait to get students using pi like NASA scientists and engineers.
-Explore our evergreen collection of Pi Day Challenge problems, get students learning about how we use pi at NASA, and hear from a JPL engineer on how many decimals of pi we use for space exploration.
+Explore the full collection of pi math lessons, get students learning about how we use pi at NASA, and hear from a JPL engineer on how many decimals of pi we use for space exploration at the links below.

 Lessons & Resources:

 Learn more about pi, the history of Pi Day before, and the science behind the 2023 NASA Pi Day Challenge.